IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 The chosen keywords for the six keyword topics to assist topic extraction.

-Figure @ref(fig:figkey) presents the chosen keywords with the respective proportional occurrence on the titles and abstracts of the considered collection of papers.
+The figure below presents the chosen keywords with the respective proportional occurrence on the titles and abstracts of the considered collection of papers.

+![The chosen keywords and their proportions in the titles and abstracts of the considerred collection of papers.](paper_files/figure-markdown_github/figkey-1.png)

+In the
-![The chosen keywords and their proportions in the titles and abstracts of the considerred collection of papers.](paper_files/figure-markdown_github/figkey-1.png) In the following, we fit a keyword assisted topic model using the keywords above for the six keyword topics and further three keywordless topics.
+following, we fit a keyword assisted topic model using the keywords above for the six keyword topics and further three keywordless topics.